 Canada Revenue Agency (CRA): For GST/HST, income taxes, source deductions (EI, CPP), business income and expenses, property and motor vehicle use, you must keep all records and supporting documents 6 years from the end of the last tax year they relate to.

-Saskatchewan Finance: Businesses must not destroy your records unless you first obtain permission from the Revenue Division.
+Saskatchewan Finance: With the various provincial taxes (eg. Corporate Capital Tax, PST, Fuel Tax, Liquor Consumption Tax, Tobacco Tax, etc), businesses must not destroy records unless you first obtain permission from the Revenue Division.
 Records that are at least 6 years old may be destroyed without obtaining permission.

 Workers’ Compensation Board (WCB): WCB does not have clear standards on record retention; however CFIB is seeking clarification for specific timelines.